 - Cumulative undergraduate GPA of 3.00 (on a 4.00 scale).
-Applicants with a GPA below 3.00 must submit a Graduate Record Examination score taken within the last five years.
+Applicants with a GPA below 3.00 must submit official Graduate Record Examination scores within the last five years.
 Successful applicants typically have a score of 4 on the analytical writing portion of the current general GRE.
 The GRE is not required of applicants with a master's degree and minimum 3.00 GPA from an accredited institution.

 - Evidence of intellectual maturity, emotional stability, motivation and capacity to work with people.

 - Minimum of two letters of reference from individuals such as professors, employers or supervisors who can provide a detailed assessment of the applicant’s specific qualifications for both graduate studies and master’s-level social work practice.